boffyd/UdacityMLOPs-Capstone/README.md

 ### Results
 *TODO*: What are the results you got with your automated ML model?
 What were the parameters of the model?
 How could you have improved it?

 The best performing model was voting ensemble with an accuracy of 0.86997.
+Defining the parameters used for this results in a combination of many models.
+These can be seen below.

 *TODO* Remeber to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.